ZeldaFan0225/Password-Manager/README.md

 # Secure Password Manager

+**DISCLAIMER: THIS IS ONLY A PROOF OF CONCEPT APPLICATION AND SHOULD NOT BE USED AS AN ACTUAL PASSWORD MANAGER.
+NONE OF THE CONTRIBUTORS ARE LIABLE FOR ANY DAMAGES DUE TO THE USE OF THIS SOFTWARE**
+Feel free to check the code and point out any possible vulnerabilities or problems.
+I'm always happy to learn.

 A full-stack, secure password manager application with client-side encryption, vault management, and password organization.

 ## Features